How to create a webhook using Node, Express and Ngrok

 ngrok authtoken YOUR_TOKEN

-If you receive a “No such file or directory” error, try navigating to the /usr/local/bin
+If you receive a “No such file or directory” error, try navigating to the /usr/local/bin directory and rerunning

 the command as follows: